A. OUTLINE OF THE FELLOWSHIP:

 K. Handling of Personal Information:

-If selected as a fellow, fellows should note that their name, research theme, host institution, name and title of their host researcher, and their research reports will be given public access.
-Fellow will also be asked to participate in surveys aimed at improving the fellowship program.
+If selected for a fellowship, fellows should note that their name, title, nationality, affiliated research institution, research theme, Japanese host institution, name/title of their host researcher, and research reports may be given public access.
+Fellows will also be asked to participate in surveys aimed at improving JSPS programs.

 1. When one applicant (host researcher) submits two or more applications, the order of their priority should be stated.

 2. As only one application is allowed per candidate, applicants (host researchers) should verify in advanced that no other applications have been submitted for the candidate.